One of the things I love most about camping is getting away from my computer for a few days.

-It can charge an iPhone 8 up to seven times and a Samsung Galaxy up to five times – perfect for keeping your mobile running on camping trips of up to a week.
+It can charge an iPhone 8 up to seven times and a Samsung Galaxy up to five times – perfect for keeping your cell phone running on camping trips of up to a week.

 USB power chargers can often be quite slow when charging your phone, which is a pain if you’re on the go.

 You don’t want to charge it at night as you’ll end up draining the device unnecessarily.

-Anker’s device will fully charge your phone in just a couple of hours and if you just need to top it up, this can be done in under an hour.
+Anker’s device will fully charge your phone in just a couple of hours, and if you just need to top it off, this can be done in under an hour.

-There have been some issues reported with quality control, but Anker’s customer service team is excellent, and the device comes with an 18-month warranty.
+Some issues have been reported with quality control, but Anker’s customer service team is excellent, and the device comes with an 18-month warranty.

 With 400 W of AC power and 12 V DC power, you will be able to keep your tent lit up at night, charge your family’s electronic devices, and if you accidentally leave your car lights on, you’re not going to get stranded.

-The air compressor feature is one you don’t typically find on other portable power supplies and the unit comes with different nozzles for inflating your car tires, bike tires or sports balls.
+The air compressor feature is one you don’t typically find on other portable power supplies.
+The 150 psi unit comes with different nozzles for inflating your car tires, bike tires or sports balls.

 You can even use it to blow up your air mattress – how’s that for luxury camping?